Tennis: WTA Austin Results - UrduPoint

 Tennis: WTA Austin Results

-Austin, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2025) results on Friday in the WTA tournament in Austin, Texas (x-denotes seeded player):
+Los Angeles, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2025) results on Saturday in the WTA tournament in Austin, Texas (x-denotes seeded player):

 Recent Stories